 Such is the life of the most popular food writer from North Dakota.

 Hagerty became a big name in the food scene back in March of 2012, when a favorable restaurant review of hers, titled "Long Awaited Olive Garden Receives a Warm Welcome," went viral for all the wrong reasons.
 The internet mocked her for the sincere way she spoke about the food and decor, and they weren't shy about sending their snarky comments directly to her inbox.

 "It was sort of amazing," recalls Hagerty.
 "And to me, it was kind of humorous that this happens this day and age.
 One message came in telling me my Olive Garden review was pathetic.
 Someone else called me a dunderhead."

-Her colleagues also disagreed with her detractors, because she was soon awarded the 2012 Al Neuharth Award for Excellence in the Media in August — an honor she shares with previous winners, such as Walter Cronkite, Larry King, Garrison Keillor and Katie Couric.
+Her colleagues, too, disagreed with her detractors, and she was soon awarded the 2012 Al Neuharth Award for Excellence in the Media this past August — an honor she shares with such names as Walter Cronkite, Larry King, Garrison Keillor and Katie Couric.

 Now, a little more than a year later, Hagerty's book is hitting store shelves.
 "Grand Forks: A History of American Dining in 128 Reviews" is a collection of Hagerty's best Eatbeat columns from the Herald, complete with a foreword from renowned chef and television personality Anthony Bourdain.
 In fact, he did more than write the foreword; he sifted through and picked out the reviews himself.

 "When Anthony Bourdain decided to get together a collection of my writings, feeling that it was part of a food story that hasn’t been told, I felt very good about that — and that anyone would look at my work and understand what I'm doing [for] a relatively small town," says Hagerty.